guywuy/chess-clock/README.md

 ### Todo
 - Improve timeset input - show formatted time as minutes and seconds.
-Make 'scrollable' so dragging up/down changes value up/down.
-Could use a library like - https://github.com/dogfessional/react-swipeable.
-Even better - mimic Android alarm clock time input - show clock face and allow visual touch input.
+Make swipeable time changes relevant and limited to mode - e.g. swipe increase is at a lower rate for non-standard modes.
 - Make settings screen with options for things like performace (no colours, or no gradient at least).
 Move orientation and sound buttons into this.
 - Add 'Add to homescreen' button and event to settings screen
 - Make 'undo' button for countdown mode, so if clock is pressed accidently or wrongly, can revert to their previous amount of time.